rjseymour66/rjseymour66.github.io/content/en/docs/css/getting-started.md

 ## Specificity

+Always keep specificity as low as you can so there are no issues in the future.

 When multiple styles are applied to one element, the browser must determine which style to apply.
 When a declaration "wins" the cascade, it is called the _cascaded value_.

 1. If a selector has more IDs, it wins